abuali129/MGS2-3-MC-PC-font-tools/README.md

-# MGSHD Font Toolchain for RAW Font Modding
+# MGS2 & 3 Font Tools for RAW Font Modding
 ## (RAW Font Packer + TTF-to-TGA Converter)

 This guide and toolchain allows you to **extract, modify, generate, repack, and re-import** RAW font files used in the *Metal Gear Solid HD Collection* games (MGS2 and MGS3).
 It combines two tools: